ismasan/plumb/README.md

 ```

 #### Optional Attributes
 Using `attribute?` allows for optional attributes.
-If the attribute is not present, it will be set to `Undefined`.
+If the attribute is not present, these attribute values will be `nil`

 ```ruby
 attribute? :company, Company